-I’d recommend if you have the time to drive or catch the bus and see the whole of Arran – even if you just drive by a couple of places.
-The scenery can change quite quickly from sandy beaches at Whiting Bay to the mountainous Lochranza which is quite something to see in all seasons.
+I’d recommend if you have the time to drive or catch the bus and try to see the whole of Arran, it’s definitely do-able in a weekend.
+The scenery can change quickly from sandy beaches at Whiting Bay to the mountainous Lochranza which is something to see in all seasons.

 Eas Mor Waterfall and Loch Garbad

 Starting from the small car park, we walked to an information board where there is a map and followed the path.
 The walk to the waterfall was quick however thanks to the sunny day, it felt like we were in the middle of a jungle somewhere with all the leafy trees and the sun streaming down on us.
 The waterfall didn’t have a lot of water as it had been unusually warm!